 Increase letter/numeral recognition (Reading)

 The University Center for Developmental Disabilities (UCDD), formerly known as the California Transition Center (CTC), has been in operation on the campus of California State University, San Bernardino since 1990.
 The program began at the request of the Inland Regional Center (IRC) as a supplemental behavioral program to assist with the transition of two year olds with autism from home to daycare centers or preschools.
 The program initially served six children.
 Over the past fifteen years the design and scope of the program has changed several times.
 The current program provides once weekly services to children with autism and their families.
 While the consumer children attend an intensive, one-to-one behavioral program, parents attend a parent education and support group and siblings attend a program that provides arts and crafts activities, video and computer games, and homework assistance.

 In November of 2000, the UCDD started a Satellite Program in the Coachella Valley.
 The San Bernardino program operates Monday through Thursday evenings and on Saturday mornings.
-The Indio program operates Monday through Thursday evenings with the parent groups offered in Spanish on two nights to better serve the low desert communities.
-One parent group in San Bernardino is also offered in Spanish.
-Together, the two programs currently provide weekly services to 170 families.
-Families remain in the program an average of two years.
-There are presently 248 families on the wait list to attend the program in San Bernardino and another 35 families on the wait list to attend the program in Indio.
-In San Bernardino, the UCDD also provides a twice-monthly pre-group for parents on the wait list and a once-a-month post-group for parents who have exited the program.
+The Palm Desert program operates Monday through Thursday evenings with the parent groups offered in Spanish on two nights to better serve the low desert communities.
+Three parent groups in San Bernardino are also offered in Spanish.
+Together, the two programs currently provide weekly services to approximately 130 families.
+Families remain in the program an average of two and one half years.

 Prevalence of Autism in the Inland Empire